HenryAWE/asbind20/doc/object_type.rst

 Sometimes you may want to reuse code for binding similar type.
 The binding generators of classes provide ``.use`` for reusing a certain set of registering code.

+For example,
+if your reference classes all use ``addref`` and ``release`` for reference counting, you can create a helper to register those behaviors.

 .. code-block:: c++

     struct register_refcount_helper